Rek Bell

 The next day, we see a family of geese with 3 babies, all there, all intact, healthy.
 The family we saw in the water was a different family, one that was not as fortunate.

 2023.03.04.
 A great horned owl picks Beacon Hill Park to raise two of its young, to the amazement of the many passerbys that transit the park everyday.
 It is a very public place to nest, I thought, and not a quiet one either.
 News spread of the young owls quickly in Victoria, and soon crowds gathered at the foot of the tree to try and catch a glimpse of the feathered family.
 Carers of the park setup a barricade to try and disperse the masses, giving the owl family some space.
 "Is this mother owl a bad parent?"
 I asked, as we strolled past their nesting grounds.
 Devine shrugs, "maybe it's there for the social media clout."
 We looked at each other then, "Owl clout."
 Yes.
 Maybe.
-We did find photos of them in local newspapers, and although we dont use Instagram or Twitter, we knew the family likely had a good 'clout score'.
+We did find photos of them in local newspapers, and although we dont use Instagram or Twitter, we knew the family likely had a good clout score.

 Young great horned owls are grey, don't have tufts on their heads yet, and look like they're covered in felt.